alecpizz/370Library/README.md

 ## Client Setup:
 - Open the project directory and navigate to the client folder within a terminal.
-- run 'npm install create-react-app'
+- run 'npm install create-react-app react-bootstrap'
 - run 'npm init -y'
+- Any additional missing dependencies can be installed via npm.
+See your console output for details.

 ## Server Setup:
 - Open the project directory and navigate to the server folder within a terminal.